Glass House

 She had everything she ever wanted — the house, the husband, the view of the bay.
 Then a stranger left a photograph on her doorstep, taken from inside the kitchen, and signed in her own handwriting.

 When the person you fell for is the one you should fear — that's where romantic thrillers begin.
-Short, sharp, and impossible to put down until the last line.
+Read a complete story below, right on this page, then find hundreds more in the app.

 Romantic thrillers blend the heart-thumping pace of a thriller with the high stakes of falling in love.
 On FlipFiction, every romantic thriller is short by design — most readers finish a story in 8–15 minutes — so the twist hits hard and the reveal lingers.